A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Hilbert space of BPS states in five dimensions

 A similar phenomenon exists in supersymmetric quantum field theories when the localization procedure reduces the path integral to a sum over supersymmetric vacua.
 In such situations the partition function can often be expressed as a trace over the Hilbert space of BPS states in one dimension higher.

-Indeed, it is well-known that $4d$ $\mathcal{N}=4$ super Yang-Mills theory can be viewed as the low-energy effective theory of a $5d$ $\mathcal{N}=2$ super Yang-Mills theory\footnote{ Five-dimensional super Yang-Mills theory is not UV-complete and from the physics point of view it may be more satisfying to consider compactifications of the $6d$ $\mathcal{N}=(2,0)$ superconformal theory or of $10d$ $\mathcal{N}=1$ super Yang-Mills theory, see \cite{Witten2011}.
-From the Floer theory point of view, as adopted here, the five-dimensional interpretation is more natural. }~compactified on a small circle $S^1$.
+Indeed, it is well-known that $4d$ $\mathcal{N}=4$ super Yang--Mills theory can be viewed as the low-energy effective theory of a $5d$ $\mathcal{N}=2$ super Yang--Mills theory\footnote{Five-dimensional super Yang--Mills theory is not UV-complete and from the physics point of view it may be more satisfying to consider compactifications of the $6d$ $\mathcal{N}=(2,0)$ superconformal theory or of $10d$ $\mathcal{N}=1$ super Yang--Mills theory, see~\cite{Witten2011}.
+From the Floer theory point of view, as adopted here, the five-dimensional interpretation is more natural.} compactified on a small circle $S^1$.
 The Nahm pole boundary condition lifts to the five-dimensional theory by a translation-invariant continuation in the direction of the circle.
 In particular, any 't Hooft operator supported on a knot $K$ in $\del W^4$ lifts to an $S^1$-invariant surface operator supported on $\Sigma_K = S^1 \times K$ in the boundary of the five-manifold.
 The Nahm pole boundary condition and 't Hooft operator preserve the same supersymmetry generator as in the four-dimensional theory.
-Furthermore, the Kapustin-Witten twisting homomorphism of the four-dimensional theory corresponds to an analogous topological twist in five dimensions.
+Furthermore, the Kapustin--Witten twisting homomorphism of the four-dimensional theory corresponds to an~analogous topological twist in five dimensions.
 In particular, the topological supercharge $Q$ that defined the topological subsector in four dimensions, remains a nilpotent symmetry when the model is lifted to five dimensions.

-In the five-dimensional theory on $S^1 \times W^4$ one constructs the one-particle Hilbert space $\mathcal{H}$ by canonical quantization on a "temporal" slice, i.e. on a codimension one submanifold $\{s\} \times W^4$, $s \in S^1$, in the background determined by the boundary conditions.
+In the five-dimensional theory on $S^1 \times W^4$ one constructs the Hilbert space of states $\mathcal{H}$ by canonical quantization on a ``temporal'' slice, i.e., on a codimension one submanifold $\{s\} \times W^4$, $s \in S^1$, in the background determined by the boundary conditions.
 The partition function of the topologically twisted four-dimensional theory on $W^4$ is then equivalent to a trace in $\mathcal{H}$ with certain operator insertions: